pankajthakur950/ny-times-articles/README.md

 ### ` npm run e2e`

-Open the cypress application to run the E2E test cases Click on E2E test cases to run the configured test cases & then choose the browser of choice Click on listed specin the opened browser to execute the tests
+Open the cypress application to run the E2E test cases.\
+Click on E2E test cases to run the configured test cases & then choose the browser of choice.\
+Click on listed specin the opened browser to execute the tests